 Cervical disc replacement surgery is major surgery requiring a hospital stay.
 As with any major surgery, you should expect some discomfort and a period of rehabilitation.
 Your doctor will outline a post-surgery recovery plan to increase your chances of a successful outcome.

 Wondering what it’s like to have an artificial cervical disc?
-Talk to a Medtronic ambassador during a scheduled phone conversation.
+Hear an ambassador answer commonly asked questions about their experience.

 Information on this site should not be used as a substitute for talking with your doctor.
 Always talk with your doctor about diagnosis and treatment information.